jhnbyrn/951-KLR-PAGES/dme_crank_sensor_hardware.md

 ![](images/ignition_timing/half_tooth_correction_1.png)

 As with the traces shown earlier, the ref sensor pulse is shown here in green.
 The first falling edge after the ref sensor pulse in each case is highlighted in red.
-The first example is the normal situation; the second and third examples show how the first falling edge will be counted sooner than normal.
+The first example is the normal situation; the second and third examples show how, depending on the hardware setup, the first falling edge could be counted sooner than normal, requiring compensation.

 As you can see, there's no guarantee that the phase error is exactly one half-tooth.
 But one half-tooth is the best we can do, and at 1.36363... degrees it's good enough.